 Root Hall Renovation

 This comprehensive renovation and modernization will bring the offices for Africana Studies, Classics, Religious Studies, and Women and Gender Studies departments into a shared building.
 Renovation includes: geothermal well, abatement, underground utilities, and foundation and drainage work.
-This project is expected to be completed in Fall 2023.
+This building is expected to be reopened by Spring 2024.

 Commitment to Campus Accessibility

-Hamilton values accessibility as one of many forms of inclusivity and routinely makes accessibility improvements across campus, particularly with every major renovation.
-Additionally, the College has also committed to budgeting $500,000 each year for accessibility-related projects, beginning with the 2022-23 academic year.
-A few upcoming projects are highlighted below.
+Hamilton values accessibility as one of many forms of inclusivity and routinely makes improvements across campus and prioritizes accessibility with every major renovation.
+Additionally, the College has committed to budgeting $500,000 each year, on average, for accessibility-related projects.
+A few recent and upcoming projects are highlighted below.